ndsurgenor/friends-of-belvoir-park/README.md

 # Friends of Belvoir Park

-Belvoir Park Forest is an large area of woodland the southern suburbs of Belfast; this website seeks to create an online presence for *Friends of Belvoir Park*, an imagined local conservation group based in and around this area of Belfast.
+Belvoir Park Forest is an large area of woodland in the southern suburbs of Belfast; this website seeks to create an online presence for *Friends of Belvoir Park*, an imagined local conservation group based in and around this area of Belfast.

 [LIVE LINK TO SITE](https://ndsurgenor.github.io/friends-of-belvoir-park)

 The main aims of the site are as follows:
-- to provide an appealing online presence for the group that encourages users to find out more
+- to provide an appealing online presence that encourages users to find out more
-- to provide general info on Friends of Belvoir Park and their activities
+- to provide general info on *Friends of Belvoir Park* and their activities
 - to provide specific time/date information of events organised by the group
 - to provide an convenient means of contacting the group